ozzann/client-server-app/README.md

 ### Overview

 Server application is a Java application.
 It was created with very powerful [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) framework.
 Dropwizard contains many useful libraries.
-In this case the most important libraries using to support REST API, HTTP server and JSON features.
+In this case libraries to support REST API, HTTP server and JSON features are used.
 As a result they allow us to create a server listening on 8080 port where we can send some simple requests:

 		GET /hello-world
     	GET /hello-world?name=Harry